← Back to Projects

 After the authentication phase, WireGuard establishes an encrypted communication channel between the client and server.
 However, rather than using the initial public and private keys directly for encrypting all the data, WireGuard uses these keys to generate temporary session-specific keys.
 These session keys are dynamically generated for each connection session, enabling the encryption and decryption of data.
 The use of session keys means that even if a session key were compromised, it would not affect the security of past or future sessions, nor compromise the private keys used for authentication.

-Create a configuration file for the WireGuard VPN interface:
+Create a configuration file for the WireGuard wg0 tunnel interface:

 root@openbsd# touch wg0.conf